sivanroy/Carbot14/CTRL/Readme.md

 	cd teensy/
 You can find in it the folders use in our teensy & in our arduino to control respectively the
-	- dynamixels, the steppers, servos
-	- 8 segments display
+	- all the actuators	- 8 segments display

 -----------------------------
 More about sources folder